university-of-york/ds-devtool-setEnvVars/README.md

 The action has a required input called `envFile`.
 This sets the path to the file containing the environment variables to set for e.g. `staging.env`.

 This action reads all variable defined in a file and makes them available as environment variables to the workflow steps.
 In the above example, variables defined in `staging.env` will be setup as environment varaibles.
-The env files should be at the root of the project.

 ### In the workflow.yml